Remillard/VHDL-Mode/README.md

 * Proper project level outlining
 * 'Smart' insertion of instantiation labels
-* Subprogram smart copy and paste seems like it could be a meaningful shortcut.
 * Leverage good scoping for better behaviors in all features.

 ## Configuration